PavloRohozhyn/PavloRohozhyn/README.md

 # Hi there 👋
-This is my University GitHub
+This is my University GitHub.

 ### &#x1F578; Travel Trucks
 > Web Application